-Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
-Intel reserves these for future definition and shall have no responsibility what-soever for conflicts or incompatibilities arising from future changes to them.
+Developers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
+Improper use of reserved or undefined features or instructions may cause unpredictable behavior or failure in developer's software code when running on an Intel[®] processor.
+Intel reserves these features or instructions for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from their unauthorized use.